ljoubert/carolineetlaurent.fr/en/transport.md

 * Location: Le Patural, 23460 Saint-Marc à Loubaud
 * GPS Coordinates: 45°51'01.6"N 2°00'31.0"E

+It is difficult to get around the area without a vehicle.
+Please feel free to indicate in the registration form if you require assistance with travel arrangements.

 🚗 For those coming by car: set your GPS with <a href="https://www.google.com/maps/dir/?api=1&destination=45.850421,2.008588">Google Maps</a> or <a href="https://waze.com/ul?ll=45.850421,2.008588&navigate=yes">Waze</a>.

 🚈 For those coming by train: